Sarah-Bue/bake-me-happy/README.md

 The navigation bar contains a dynamically updated visual indicator of the shopping basket, which serves as a link to the baset.
 The navigation bar includes a collapsible profile menu with changing options depending on the status of the user - guest user vs. logged in user vs site admin.
 <br>
 Secondary navigation bars appear on product and profile pages to allow quick and easy access to related functions.
+The product navigation bar includes a search field for product searches.
 <br>
 The header includes the main background image, which displays a welcome message across the home page.
 The image is visible on all front-facing pages except the home page, to avoid visual clutter.
 However, it is not rendered on admin-related pages like store management to allow for better focus.